kmilanez/text-diff/README.md

 Just make sure you start the whole app before running a transaction

-Each projec also provide a Dockerfile that you can build and execute using Docker Engine
+Each project also provide a Dockerfile that you can build and execute using Docker Engine

 Suit yourself!